 TGbe editor: Please revise the following paragraph as shown below [CID 4026]

-The AID element includes the AID assigned by an AP during association that represents the 16-bit ID of a STA.
+The AID element includes the AID assigned by an AP or an AP MLD during association that represents the 16-bit ID of a STA or a non-AP MLD, respectively (#4026).
 The format of the AID element is shown in Figure 9-619.

 9.6.12 TDLS Action field formats